pulp-platform/ri5cy_gnu_toolchain/README.md

 # Build

-Run the following command to build the toolchain:
+Run the following command to build the toolchain (by default for riscy, see the next section to select another core):

     make